BaileyKH/github-profile-component/README.md

 ### Styling

-The component uses Tailwind CSS classes for styling.
+The component uses Tailwind CSS for styling.
 You can customize the appearance by:

 1. Passing additional classes via the `className` prop
 2. Modifying the existing Tailwind classes in the component